 The ultimate mission of IASP is to offer latest and innovative training facilities and professional certifications which exceed basic OSHA compliance to safety professionals that helps them to carry out safety related activities and functions with enough confidence and competency.

 - Employee rights, employer responsibilities, procedure to file a complaint.
 It also contains workers health and safety resources.
 This also includes sample weekly fatality and catastrophe report, safety datasheet, OSHA work – related injuries and illness, OSHA Form 300 etc.

 - Materials contains instruction guide, PPTs, student handouts, participants activities etc.

 OSHA Focus Four Hazards – 4 hours.

-Because most construction fatalities are caused by fall hazards, falls must be covered for a minimum of one hour and 15 minutes.
-The other Focus Four Hazards must be covered for a minimum of one-half hour each.
+Most of the construction fatalities are because of fall hazards, this topic must be covered for minimum of 1 hour and 15 minutes.

 - Falls (minimum 1 hour and 15 minutes)

 - Caught-In or Between (e.g., trench hazards, equipment)